operasoftware/devopera/_extensions/npapi.md

 The `path` property specifies the path to your plugin, relative to the manifest file.
 The `public` property specifies whether your plugin can be accessed by regular web pages; the default is `false`, meaning only your extension can load the plugin.
 Add `"public": true` to make your plugin accessible on regular web pages and content scripts.
 But be careful — any web page will then be able to call into your plugin.

+### 2. HTML file

-**2.** Create an HTML file that loads your plugin by mime-type.
+Create an HTML file that loads your plugin by mime-type.
 Assuming your mime-type is `application/x-my-extension`

 	<embed type="application/x-my-extension" id="pluginId">
 	<script>